 Apparently, no other Xylocopa are so sexually dimorphic.

-Western US: CA-TX / plus Baja California, Mexico.
+sw US: CA-TX / plus Mexico including Baja California.

 Valleys and foothills with deciduous trees such as oaks.